Creating a new character

 If you are using the Morpheus Base Project, BPM_Example_PlayerCharacter has been made for you.

-We require that the morpheus actor for your main character extends from M2M_CharacterBase at the minimum.
-This is a child of MorpheusPawnActor (a specialised form of MorpheusActor), that includes implementation of some of our core functionality, such as Crowd Animation, and Avatars.
-For other morpheus actors in-game, you can go directly from MorpheusActor or below.
+We require that the Morpheus actor for your main character extends from M2M_CharacterBase at the minimum.
+This is a child of MorpheusPawnActor (a specialized form of MorpheusActor), that includes implementation of some of our core functionality, such as Crowd Animation, and Avatars.
+For other Morpheus actors in-game, you can go directly from MorpheusActor or below.

-Your Morpheus Actor is responsible for spawning its "render target actor", and tracking any replicated state, including your "avatar".
+Your Morpheus Actor is responsible for spawning its "render target" (the avatar model) and tracking any replicated state.
 For how these are done, see the following steps:

-Your pawn set is responsible for determining what "physical representation" your character has at different rendering "LOD Levels" (what we call "Render Targets").
-In most cases, this means configuring the Actor that is used when the player is nearby, and the configuration of the "crowd" (see Crowd Rendering) used for distant actors.
+Your render target is the "physical representation" of your character.
+We have different "render targets", at different rendering "LOD Levels".
+For most casts, LOD 0 is the Actor that is used when the player is nearby, and LOD 1 is the "crowd" (see Crowd Rendering) used for distant actors.

 More details on these "Render Targets" in Morpheus Render Targets